 A “personal injury” case is simply a term that describes the area of law that allows for a legal remedy for damages you suffer as a result of another party’s careless, reckless, or intentional behavior.
 There are many different types of personal injury cases.

 Most personal injury cases deal with the laws concerning “negligence”.
 Negligence is a legal term that refers to the level of reasonable care owed by one person or organization to another.
 If an individual or party violates their duty of care to act reasonably, and that action causes a victim to be injured, then the individual or party will be responsible for the injuries.
-This can include costs of past and future medical care, lost wages due to time missed at work, loss of future income, and pain and suffering.
+This can include costs of past and future medical bills, lost wages due to time missed at work, loss of future income, and pain and suffering.

 Types of Personal Injury Claims

-Personal injury cases can arise out of almost any number of circumstances.
+Injury cases can arise out of almost any number of circumstances.
 The following is a list of some of the types of cases that frequently lead to personal injury claims.

-The most common type of case most personal injury lawyers see, and what most people think of when hear personal injury cases.
+The most common type of case most personal injury lawyers see, and what most people think of when hear injury cases.
 These cases involve car accidents, usually between two or more vehicles.
 They can also include accidents involving automobiles and pedestrians, or even single vehicle accidents in cases involving improper road design or signage.

 Seattle is a town full of cyclists, and most cyclists and drivers respect each other and safely follow the rules of the road.
 However, cycling can still be dangerous and the negligence of others can result in severe injuries to those involved in cycling crashes.
 Vehicle-bike crashes, bike on bike crashes, or even negligently maintained or designed pathways can lead to severe injuries even for those wearing the proper safety gear.